skinnylatte/pop21/content/posts/2021-05-29-backing-up-icloud-photos-in-the-command-line.md

 I got tens of thousands of photos as expected.
 The tool shows you a nice little progress bar with basic information.
 It ran for several hours (around 5 or 6?) but it really depends on your connection speeds.
 You can turn off video downloads by using the `--skip-videos` option.
 You can also have it email you when it's done by using the various smtp options, but I did not want to bother with that.

-You can also have the tool auto delete your photos as it grabs it from iCloud, with tue `--auto-delete` option.

 ### Running icloudpd as a cron script

 The next step in my workflow will be to run this as a cron script.
 It looks [straightforward enough](https://github.com/icloud-photos-downloader/icloud_photos_downloader#cron-task).